pillarjs/path-to-regexp/Readme.md

 toPathRegexp({ id: "abc" }, { validate: false }); //=> "/user/abc"
 ```

 **Note:** The generated function will throw on invalid input.
-It will do all necessary checks to ensure the generated path is valid.
-This method only works with strings.

 ### Working with Tokens

-Path-To-RegExp exposes the two functions used internally that accept an array of tokens.
+Path-To-RegExp exposes the two functions used internally that accept an array of tokens:

 - `tokensToRegexp(tokens, keys?, options?)` Transform an array of tokens into a matching regular expression.
 - `tokensToFunction(tokens)` Transform an array of tokens into a path generator function.